home-assistant/home-assistant.io/source/_docs/configuration/templating.markdown

 | -------------- | ----------------------------------              |
 | `value`        | The incoming value (must be an action response). |

-`entity_id` key is appended to each dictionary within the template output list as a reference of origin.
-If the input dictionary already contains an `entity_id` key the template will fail.
+The `entity_id` key is appended to each dictionary within the template output list as a reference of origin.
+If the input dictionary already contains an `entity_id` key, the template will fail.

-`value_key` key is appended to each dictionary within the template output list as a reference of origin if the original service call was providing a list of dictionaries, as example `calendar.get_events` or `weather.get_forecasts`.
+The `value_key` key is appended to each dictionary within the template output list as a reference of origin if the original service call was providing a list of dictionaries, for example, `calendar.get_events` or `weather.get_forecasts`.

-Examples of these two keys can can be seen in [example merge calendar action response](#example-merge-calendar-action-response) template output.
+Examples of these two keys can be seen in [example merge calendar action response](#example-merge-calendar-action-response) template output.

 ### Example